Breath (play): History

 If this fails to titillate I hand in my aprob."

 It is evident from that last remark that Beckett meant his play to stand as an ironic comment on Oh!
 Calcutta!
 But someone tampered with the text, and added a stage direction to include naked people to the miscellaneous rubbish.
 When the book of Oh!
 Calcutta! was published by Grove Press, not only was this unauthorised addition added, but Beckett's name was the only author listed and attached to one of the pieces, despite the agreement that the authors would be anonymous.
 On top of that, the photograph on the page that faced Beckett's script showed the naked bodies.

 A filmed version

-In the filmed version directed by artist Damien Hirst as part of the Beckett on Film project "the debris features hospital and medical waste" as well as cigarette butts shaped to form swastikas.
+In the filmed version directed by artist Damien Hirst featuring actor Keith Allen (doing the sound effect described as "Vagitus Aspiration") as part of the Beckett on Film project "the debris features hospital and medical waste" as well as cigarette butts shaped to form swastikas.
 Hirst says: "When I was asked to direct this film, I read the text and thought it was incredibly precise and strict.
 While preparing to shoot, I kept reading the text over and over and what focused me was Beckett’s direction 'hold for about 5 seconds'.
 That was when I realised that Beckett had this massive sense of humour."